kliment-dukovski/kliment-dukovski.github.io/_posts/2026-09-04-how-to-use-solana.md

 Perpetual futures, also called “perps,” are derivative contracts that allow traders to take leveraged bets on the price of an underlying asset (Bitcoin, Solana, SpaceX stock, etc.) without owning the asset.
 Unlike traditional futures traded at stock brokers, perpetual futures don’t have an expiration date, so a trader can hold an open position indefinitely.

 Traders can take long and short positions and use leverage to maximize potential gains.
 Most platforms offer up to 20x leverage, while some offer up to 500x.
-Keep in mind that leverage is a double-edged sword: it magnifies both profits and losses.
+Keep in mind that leverage is a double-edged sword.
+It magnifies both profits and losses.

 Here’s what that means: